HobbyChop/sDS/README.md

 ## Buttons

 - A: detect the cart
-- B: switch between Mono and Poly
+- B: cycle Mono / Semi / Poly
 - Start: open the PRESETS page
 - D-pad up and down: pick a setting in the LAB
 - D-pad left and right: change the value
-- L and R: switch LAB page (channels, DRUMS, PRESETS)
+- L and R: switch LAB page (channels, DRUMS)
 - X, Y, Select: on the PRESETS page, save / load / rename a slot

 ## Shaping the sound